cdong1012/cdong1012.github.io/_posts/2021-01-16-BabukRansomware-v3.markdown

 *Figure 17: Babuk's basepoint constant*

-Unless Babuk has modified the math in the Curve25519 source code to accommodate for this (which is unlikely), this basepoint constant will not generate a correct public key.
+Unless the malware author has modified the math in the Curve25519 source code to accommodate for this (which is unlikely), this basepoint constant might not generate a correct public key.

 With an incorrect public key, it's impossible for the malware author to generate the correct shared secret to decrypt files.